 "a silver-voice soprano from Canada, Chelsea Kolić, with already perfect German and graceful design." -DrehPunktKultur (Salzburg)

 Her chorus experience includes engagements with the Salzburg Festival (Austria), Theater Osnabrück (Germany), Opera McGill (Canada), and Opera Hamilton (Canada).
 Chelsea’s choral and cantor experience began in 2002 and she has performed often throughout North America and Europe.
 She has also participated in many solo and studio recitals in Canada, Italy, Spain, and Austria.
 Upon graduating from her bachelor degree, Chelsea received special distinction and excellence in voice performance.
 She has been awarded many voice and academic scholarships from both McGill University and the University Mozarteum.
 Chelsea has also taken part in masterclasses to refine her skills, most recently with renown German tenor Christoph Prégardien (November 2019).
-She has also been named an Emerging Artist for the Arcady Ensemble (Brantford, Canada).
-Chelsea has recently graduated from the University Mozarteum in Salzburg, Austria.
-She has completed both a Master of Music (Lied and Oratorio) under the direction of Barbara Bonney and Wolfgang Holzmair and a Master of Music (Opera) under the direction of Gernot Sahler and Alexander von Pfeil.
-For the 2020/2021 season, Chelsea will be joining the ensemble of Theater Krefeld and Mönchengladbach as a chorus member.
+Chelsea is also an avid Lied singer and has recently performed new compositions with the NEO Voice Festival (USA) and the Arcady Emerging Artist program (Canada).
+She is currently based in Krefeld, Germany.